pchanho/info30005-pear/README.md

 Search a FAQ in our database with the user inputs
 >url: ../faq/search/[:query]
 >
->Parameters: url query ex) "Conversation" or "Con", "Free" or "Fr"
+>Parameters: url query
+>Parameter example: "Conversation" or "Con", "Free" or "Fr"